 After Halloween I really avoid shopping, finding it infuriating that I have to defend myself from Retail Christmas starting Nov.
 1. Yesterday, though, a friend asked me to go shopping.
 Instead of saying no, I made room for the possibility that her company, some time out of the house and maybe some Christmas shopping for the boys would be Ok- good even?
 As it turned out, it was more than Ok, it was even better than good!
 I found myself drawn to beautiful ornaments, decor and Christmas art- just like I used to.
 The decorations even inspired some Christmas creativity I’ve missed so much.

-I would become physically ill just approaching the boxes and so they sat there.
+The sight of the boxes would turn my stomack and so they sat there.
 A haunting reminder that I had a choice to make.
 Christmas was coming regardless of how I chose to spend it, so what was I going to do?

-Eventually, what allowed me to take that step was choosing Jesus and saying, “For you Lord, I’ll do this.”
-Reaching into those boxes, my eyes filling with tears, my heart consumed with anguish, I could hear myself asking, “It’s your birthday, Lord, please help me do this.”
+Eventually, what allowed me to take that step was choosing Jesus and saying, “For you Lord, I’ll do this.
+Help me do this.”

 That thing I did not have in me to do, I did through Him.
 Allowing the possibility of something else, I got something wonderful…